bcgov/queue-management/README.md

 ### `appointment-booking`

-The new under developement public-facing React 19 + TypeScript application for booking appointments at Service BC locations.
+The new under development public-facing React 19 + TypeScript application for booking appointments at Service BC locations.
 It will eventually replace `appointment-frontend`.
 See [`appointment-booking/README.md`](./appointment-booking/README.md) for setup instructions.

 ### `notifications-api`